gumadeiras/gumadeiras.github.io/_posts/2026-03-17-finished-things.md

 that kind of thing feels strangely rare now.

-notifications about messages. about emails. from my phone. from my computer. from my watch.
+notifications about messages. about emails.

+from my phone. from my computer. from my watch.

 notifications about my light bulbs. my coffee maker. my plant lights.

 so much upkeep. just to keep things functional.

-connection lost. pair device again. so much maintenance.
+connection lost. pair device again. reauthentic account.

+so much maintenance.

 i recently stayed at an airbnb. they had a fancy bluetooth speaker.